BECOMING A NURSE IN GERMANY

 As your employer, we will cover the costs for both your training and your language education once you are in Germany.

 We offer you the opportunity to work in Germany in a secure, well-recognised and rewarding job.
 Amongst the benefits are:

 - Complete social and healthcare security, which is amongst the best in Europe

-- Free German lessons up to level B2 and beyond in your home country and after migration in Germany
+- Free German lessons up to level B2 and beyond after your migration to Germany

 - Free training and education up to the formal recognition of your professional degree

 - Guidance and support throughout the entire migration process and many other day-to-day topics